SREENANDINIMALLELA/Fantasy-Adventure/detailed.md

 10. Create an interface `IDefend` which has a method `defend`
 11. Create classes which implement the `IDefend` interface e.g. Ogre, Dragon
   * Each should have a defend method which affects the health value of the enemy they attack.
-12. Create an abstract subclass of `Player` called `Mage`.
+12. Create an abstract subclass of `player` called `mage`.
 This should have an `IDefend` and a method called `defend`.
-13. Create subclasses of `Mage`, e.g. `Warlock` and `Wizard`
+13. Create subclasses of `mage`, e.g. `Warlock` and `Wizard`
 	* Each will have a spell of type `ISpell` and a defender of type `IDefend`, which they can change as the game goes on.
   * `Warlock` and `Wizard` should have `IDefend` instead of `IWeapon`.
-14. Create an interface `IHeal` which has a single method `Heal`
+14. Create an interface `IHeal` which has a single method `heal`
 15. Create classes which implement the `IHeal` interface e.g. Potion, Herbs etc.
-16. Create a `Heal` class.
+16. Create a `heal` class.
 This class will have an `IHeal` with which they can heal other players.
 This can be changed as the game goes on.

 ## Extensions